ARSYEDA/RREFconverter/README.txt

 you have to rewrite the matrix for each step.
 I figured that this converter could solve these problems faster than doing it by hand.

+rref stands for reduced row echelon form the conditions for this are that all 0 rows need to be at the bottom, the leading coefficient of a row must be 1,
+pivot columns (column with a rows leading coefficient, aka pivot) can only have 0's in positions other than pivot position.

 This program also includes some test functions in the matrix.cpp file.
 These are meant to verify that everything is working through each step.